mona-actions/gh-pma/README.md

    - Codespaces Secrets
    - Dependabot Secrets
    - Environmen Secrets & Vars (currently just Environments are detected)
-- Create an issue on the target org repository with the list of items to mitigate.

 ## Prerequisites
 - [GitHub CLI](https://cli.github.com/manual/installation) installed.